 In pondering the best way to use the fabric to create a fun jacket, I laid my grid Pellon pattern on the fabric, testing out a variety of different options.
 I decided that the best placement was to center the flowers on the front, back and sleeves and place the stripes on the band and side panels.
 I was able to center the complete fabric repeat on the fronts and back.
 While there is waste to fussy cutting like this, it enhances the design dramatically.
 Fortunately, I had just enough of the widest stripe to cut both side panels and the front band.
 I also was able to capture the selvage with the fabric’s title and description on the support pieces that give shape to the shoulder area in an unlined jacket.

 One detour led me to my button collection to search for closure ideas.
 I was pleased to find some peach and gold buttons that, though heavy, they would be well supported by the weight of the fabric when the interfacing was applied.
-There were 3 large buttons for the band and 4 small buttons that I wanted to use for the cuffs.
-After a bit of ruminating options (jean jacket sleeve, tucked sleeve, roll back cuff …) I decided that a split turn back cuff was perfect; it allowed me to feature the stripes at the cuff and create a faux French Cuff application that would use all the small buttons dramatically.
-There are several cuff styles included in our downloadable Sleeve and Cuff Variations which has patterns and step-by-step directions to give each of your jackets a perfect sleeve finish.
+There were three large buttons for the band and four small buttons that I wanted to use for the cuffs.
+After a bit of ruminating options (jean jacket sleeve, tucked sleeve, roll back cuff…) I decided that a split turn back cuff was perfect; it allowed me to feature the stripes at the cuff and create a faux French Cuff application that would use all the small buttons dramatically.
+There are several cuff styles included in our downloadable Sleeve and Cuff Variations, which has patterns and step-by-step directions to give each of your jackets a perfect sleeve finish.

 Cut, Interface and Construct

-The jacket came together quite well and there will be several Story Pins created in Pinterest to illustrate the making of the jacket — constructing the split turnback cuff, adding the front band, and positioning and stitching in the closures.
+The jacket came together quite well and there are several Story Pins created in Pinterest to illustrate the making of the jacket—constructing the split turn-back cuff, adding the front band, and positioning and stitching in the closures.
 Pin them to your Tabula Rasa Jacket Pinterest board and use them as your guide whenever you are working on a new Tabula Rasa Jacket and need to be reminded of the construction details.

-Have you made any jackets out of Home Dec Fabrics?
+Have you made any jackets out of Home Dec fabrics?
 They are perfect during transitional seasons.
 If you have some big print Home Dec prints in your stash, consider them for fun raw edge collage projects too.
-Come sew with us on retreat in November if you want some support when you plan and construct such a project.
+Come sew with us on retreat if you want some support when you plan and construct such a project.

 Don’t forget to share your projects with us or hashtag them with #fitforartpatterns, #tabularasajackets, and #sewsuccessfully.